-The spiritually perfect souls can exhibit supreme excellence in any m ode of life which they m ay be required to adopt for the spiritual upliftment of other souls.
+The spiritually perfect souls can exhibit supreme excellence in any mode of life which they may be required to adopt for the spiritual upliftment of other souls.

-Perfection does not belong to God as God, nor does it belong to man as m an; but we get perfection when man becomes God, or when God becomes m an.
-Thus we have perfection when the finite transcends its limits and realizes its infinity, or when the Infinite gives up its supposed aloofness and becomes man: in both cases, the finite and the Infinite do not stand outside each other.
+Perfection does not belong to God as God, nor does it belong to man as man; but we get perfection when man becomes God, or when God becomes man.
+Thus we have perfection when the finite transcends its limits and realizes it infinity, or when the Infinite gives up its supposed aloofness and becomes man: in both cases, the finite and the Infinite do not stand outside each other.
 When there is a happy and a conscious blending of the finite and the Infinite, we have perfection.
-Then we have the Infinite revealing itself through the finite without getting limited there by; and we have the finite transcending its sense of limitation in the full knowledge of its really being the revelation of the Infinite.
+Then we have the Infinite revealing itself through the finite without getting limited thereby; and we have the finite transcending its sense of limitation in the full knowledge of its really being the revelation of the Infinite.

-The spirit must and ever will have an Inviolable primacy over matter, but the primacy is expressed, not by avoiding or rejecting matter, but by using it as an adequate vehicle for the expressions of the spirit.
+The spirit must and ever will have an inviolable primacy over matter, but the primacy is expressed, not by avoiding or rejecting matter, but by using it as an adequate vehicle for the expressions of the spirit.